 2) Paypal: (for alternative treks and Inca Trail and tour reservations deposits).
 To make your deposit by Paypal you need a Paypal account, the address to send your deposit to is firstname.lastname@example.org

-Final balances for all our treks need to be paid in cash (Soles or US Dollars) 48 hours prior to departure at the latest.
+Final balances for all our treks need to be paid in cash (US Dollars) 48 hours prior to departure at the latest.
 Payment must be made in cash at our office.

 Final balances for itineries should be paid 1 month prior to your trip.